Table of Contents

 Requirements of chemical equilibrium

-- Closed or concluded system: Reversible reactions can only occur if none of the participating substances can escape.
+- Closed or concluded system: Reversible reactions can occur only if none of the participating substances can escape.

-Features of a chemical equilibrium
+Features of chemical equilibrium

 - Forward and backward reaction happens simultaneously: dynamic equilibrium.